jcortenbach/openspoolman/README.md

  - SpoolMan installed https://github.com/Donkie/Spoolman
  - NFC Tags https://eu.store.bambulab.com/en-sk/collections/nfc/products/nfc-tag-with-adhesive https://www.aliexpress.com/item/1005006332360160.html

-How to setup:
+### How to setup:
- - Rename config.template to config.py and:
+ - Rename config.env.template to config.env or set environment properies and:
-   - set BASE_URL - that is the URL where OpenSpoolMan will be available on your network.
-Must be https for NFC write to work.
+   - set OPENSPOOLMAN_BASE_URL - that is the URL where OpenSpoolMan will be available on your network.
+Must be https for NFC write to work. without trailing slash
    - set PRINTER_ID - On your printer clicking on Setting -> Device -> Printer SN
-   - set PRINTER_CODE - On your printer clicking on Setting -> Lan Only Mode -> Access Code (you _don't_ need to enable the LAN Only Mode)
+   - set PRINTER_ACCESS_CODE - On your printer clicking on Setting -> Lan Only Mode -> Access Code (you _don't_ need to enable the LAN Only Mode)
    - set PRINTER_IP - On your printer clicking on Setting -> Lan Only Mode -> IP Address (you _don't_ need to enable the LAN Only Mode)
-   - set SPOOLMAN_PROTO, _IP, _PORT - according to your SpoolMan installation
+   - set SPOOLMAN_BASE_URL - according to your SpoolMan installation without trailing slash
  - Run the server (wsgi.py)
  - Run Spool Man
  - Add following extra Fields to your SpoolMan: